 BOAT AND MOTOR RESTRICTIONS

 - Any boat and motor is acceptable.
-However, any outboard motor is restricted to no-wake / no passing for the first 30 minutes of the tournament.
+However, any outboard motor is restricted to no wake-no passing for the first 30 minutes of the tournament.

-- When a boat is operated at greater than no-wake speeds, it is suggested that everyone on-board should wear a life-jacket and appropriate safety equipment (Face shield/Glasses etc.)
+- (Rev 1/18) When a boat is operated at greater than no wake speeds, it is Required that everyone on board is to wear a life jacket.

-- No contestant shall operate the boat in such a manner as to deliberately handicap his or her partner.
+- No contestant shall operate the boat in such a manner as to deliberately handicap his or her non- boater.

 - Each contestant shall have the opportunity to select the fishing water for one half of the day.

-- Blast-off order will be determined by a draw held prior to the tournament date.
+- Blast-off order will be determined by a draw.

 - The last boat to blast-off will have starting responsibilities.

 - Blast-offs will be in approximately 30-second intervals.